-First, remember what the stated goal of this report was: to convince President-Elect Donald Trump that the Russians had actively interfered in the US Presidential elections.
+First, remember what the stated goal of this report was: to convince President-Elect Donald Trump that the Russians had actively interfered in the US Presidential election.
 Since Donald Trump openly and repeatedly expressed his deepest skepticism about this entire issue, this report is the best the Neocons got to try to make him change his mind.

 Second, there is this key sentence in the first page of the report: “while the conclusions in the report are all reflected in the classified assessment, the declassified report does not and cannot include the full supporting information, including specific intelligence and sources and methods“.
-Translated in plain English this means this: “while we cannot tell you exactly how we know what we know, lest the bag guys find out about a super-secret intelligence gathering methods, we promise you that the conclusions made public today are supported by our research.
+Translated in plain English it means this: “while we cannot tell you exactly how we know what we know, lest the bad guys find out about a super-secret intelligence gathering methods, we promise you that the conclusions made public today are supported by our research.
 In other words, while “sources and methods” are kept secret, the conclusions made public do faithfully summarize our findings.
 In even simpler words we could say “our conclusions are exhaustive, there are no other findings kept secret, only our methods and means have been classified”.
 Basically this means that, this is all the Neocons got.

 So what does the report say: